For admissions to Reception in September 2019 and thereafter

 Hampstead Parochial is a one-form entry school with 30 available places for each academic year group.
 Where the number of applicants exceeds the number of available places, the governors will use the listed criteria.

-For entry to Hampstead Parochial in September 2017 in the first instance places will be offered to Looked after children (Children in the care of a Local Authority) and previously looked after children (viii).
+For entry to Hampstead Parochial in September 2019 in the first instance places will be offered to Looked after children (Children in the care of a Local Authority) and previously looked after children (note (ii)).
 Previously looked after children are those who were looked after, but ceased to be so because they were adopted (or became subject to a child arrangement order or special guardianship order).

-All subsequent available places will then be distributed equally between Foundation and Open places.
+All subsequent available places will then be distributed equally between Foundation and Open places with the priority given to siblings as described below.
 50% of the available places will be allocated under Foundation (Church) Criteria and 50% under Open Criteria (based on proximity to school).
 In instances where there is an additional place this will be offered under foundation.
 Applications should be made either for a Foundation Place or to an Open Place.

 Candidates unsuccessful in their application for a Foundation Place will automatically be considered for an Open Place.